 It's difficult to answer the question of how far degrees matter to employers.
 However, the statement that they are of little value is inaccurate.
+Degrees widen the options available to graduates compared to non-graduates.

 While there are more people underqualified for their roles than overqualified, degrees are important.
 They represent an attractive entry route to many roles, even if those roles might also have less conventional routes.